Eating Vegan or Vegetarian While Traveling a Nomad Life

 My haul from the central market included chopped up veggies, cactus paddles, corn fungus and nuts!

 Although well-laid plans often crumble at the site of a good panini, we do try to plan ahead.
-Here are a few tips.
+Here are a few tips for eating plant-based food around the world.
+As a traveling vegan, these meat-free tips have helped me find good vegan meals everywhere in the world.

 1. Google and yelp for vegan restaurants.
 We prefer plant-based places because these cafes will have more choices than just a black-bean hamburger.
 We can eat the entire menu with glee.